SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: advance the cursor by stepping over an unprocessed item.
 - Response payload: data for the command that was run, if any (as either `null` or an instance of the `CommandData` object).
-- Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
+- Error payload: error data for the command that was run, if any (as either `null` or an instance of the `CommandError` object).
 - Failure mode: recoverable failure.